stellar/js-stellar-sdk/README.md

 </script>
 ```

-If you don't want to use or install Bower, you can copy the packaged JS files from the [Bower repo](https://github.com/stellar/bower-js-stellar-sdk), or just build the package yourself locally (see [Developing :right_arrow: Building](#building)) and copy the bundle.
+If you don't want to use or install Bower, you can copy the packaged JS files from the [Bower repo](https://github.com/stellar/bower-js-stellar-sdk), or just build the package yourself locally (see [Developing :arrow_right: Building](#building)) and copy the bundle.

 | Always make sure that you are using the latest version number.
 They can be found on the [releases page](https://github.com/stellar/js-stellar-sdk/releases) in GitHub. |
 |----|